needle-tools/shadergraph-markdown/Readme.md

 You can totally make your own and go crazy, the system is pretty extendable.
 The shipped ones (`MinMaxDrawer`, `VectorSlidersDrawer`, `GradientDrawer` etc.) should be a pretty good starting point.
 When referencing a custom drawer, you can both use `!DRAWER DoSomethingDrawer` and `!DRAWER DoSomething`.
-Drawers are ScriptableObjects and can thus have persistent settings; an example of that is the `GradientDrawer`.
+Drawers are ScriptableObjects and can thus have persistent settings.

 Feel free to jump into our support discord and let us know if you need help or something isn't working as expected!